 The paradox is, women of the wider North Sea region were relatively more independent and assertive when compared to other areas of Europe, but at the same time more vulnerable too.
 Economically, they had to take care of themselves for a long(er) time, when meanwhile they had limited access to the labour market, and on top of that their wages were significantly lower than that of men.
 Longer not being married made them vulnerable too, of course.
-If this was combined with a pretty appearance of girl of the lower class, risk of being lured into prostitution was higher.
+If this was combined with a pretty appearance of a girl of the lower class, risk of being lured into prostitution was higher.
 Lastly, as explained, in north-western Europe women possessed honour themselves, but had to defend this themselves too.
-At the same time, moral codes about what behaviour was honourable and what not, made women vulnerable for sexual assault.
+At the same time, moral codes about what behaviour was honourable and what not, made women almost defenseless against sexual assault.

 The conclusion therefore is, freedom is fragile, and liberties bring limitations, as they always do.